 Hello, we are the Ive Family: Trevor, Christina, Lainey and Norah.
 Lainey is our oldest at 4 years old.
 We were first introduced to the deaf & hard-of-hearing community when Norah was born.

-**A story from our archives – Norah is currently in Kindergarten.**
+**A story from our archives – Norah is now at Elementary school.**

 Norah is now almost 2 ½ and has a mild sloping to moderate high frequency, sensorineural hearing loss; she is a happy, loving child and a blessing to our family.